Áine Kelly-Costello

 Áine Maeve Kelly-Costello (born 30 March 1995) is a New Zealand climate justice and disability rights campaigner and journalist, and musician.
-She competed in the London 2012 Paralympic Games in swimming, becoming New Zealand Paralympian #180.
+They competed in the London 2012 Paralympic Games in swimming, becoming New Zealand Paralympian #180.

 Early life

 Kelly-Costello attended Pinehurst School in Auckland, New Zealand.
-Her school nominated her for the 2012 Sir George Elliot Scholarship and she was one of the three successful applicants; scholarship recipients are chosen for their academic ability and having experienced a challenging background.
+Their school nominated them for the 2012 Sir George Elliot Scholarship and they were one of the three successful applicants; scholarship recipients are chosen for their academic ability and having experienced a challenging background.

 Para swimming career

 Kelly-Costello competed in Para swimming as a teenager.
-She won four gold medals at the 2009 Australian Paralympic Youth Games in Melbourne, VIC, Australia.
+They won four gold medals at the 2009 Australian Paralympic Youth Games in Melbourne, VIC, Australia.
 Kelly-Costello is blind and competed in the S11 sports class.
-She has a rare recessive genetic disorder known as Liber's congenital amaurosis.
+They have a rare recessive genetic disorder known as Leber congenital amaurosis.

-She was selected to the New Zealand team for the London 2012 Paralympic Games.
-She competed in four freestyle and backstroke events.
+They were selected to the New Zealand team for the London 2012 Paralympic Games.
+They competed in four freestyle and backstroke events.

-Kelly-Costello retired from Para swimming following London 2012 aged 17 to focus on her passion for music.
+Kelly-Costello retired from Para swimming following London 2012 aged 17 to focus on their passion for music.

 Career as a climate justice and disability advocate

 Kelly-Costello worked as a community organiser for the Access Matters campaign for accessibility law.

-In 2021, she completed a Masters in Investigative Journalism from Gothenburg University, conducting for her thesis a qualitative analysis on the practice of climate change journalism.
+In 2021, they completed a Masters in Investigative Journalism from Gothenburg University, conducting for their thesis a qualitative analysis on the practice of climate change journalism.
 This work has been featured in The Conversation.
-Her writing on climate justice and disability rights has also appeared in other prominent media outlets.
+Their writing on climate justice and disability rights has also appeared in other prominent media outlets.

-She hosts and produces Disability Crosses Borders, an independent podcast and blog featuring conversations where disability, migration and culture meet.
+They host and produce Disability Crosses Borders, an independent podcast and blog featuring conversations where disability, migration and culture meet.